 [Online version: Ioway Moccasins, from Detroit

-The material culture of the Ioway appears little different from the Oto and
+Institute of the Arts website] The material culture of the Ioway appears little different from the Oto and

 Missouri, or from the Omaha, or even the linguistically unrelated Sauk and Fox